Sam-Dragon/cloud/gcp/cloud-functions.md

 # Cloud Run
 - It is CAAS or serverless
-- It belongs to 2 gen of cloud function
 - 'Container to production in seconds'
 - Built on top of open standard - **knative**
 - Fully managed serverless platform for **containerized** applications